oracle/solaris-ips/README.md

 ## Introduction

-Image Packaging System (IPS) is an integrated solution to manage system software lifecycle since Oracle Solaris 11.
-It relies on a network-centric and efficient approach with automatic software dependency checking and validation, and it builds on the foundation of ZFS as the default root file system.
-Using IPS, administrators can easily and reliably install or replicate an exact set of software package versions across many different client machines, and get a much clearer understanding of any differences between software versions installed on a system.
+The image packaging system (IPS) is a software delivery system with interaction with a network repository as its primary design goal.
+Other key ideas are: safe execution for zones and other installation contexts, use of ZFS for efficiency and rollback, preventing the introduction of incorrect or incomplete packages, and efficient use of bandwidth.

 ## Prerequisites

-IPS developement requires a few of external dependency packages.
-The entire list can be found in src/pkg/external_deps.txt.
+IPS development requires additional external dependencies, which on Solaris 11 are provided by the list of packages found in src/pkg/external_deps.txt.

 ## Build, Testing and Deployment

 Once all dependency packages are installed, IPS source can be built by the following command:
 >       $ cd src; make install

-The above will generate a proto directory under root directory.
-Inside proto directory, build_i386 directory contains python-version specific builds; root_i386 contains complete IPS build with directory structure preserved.
+The above will generate a proto directory under the root directory.
+Inside the proto directory, the build\_i386 directory contains Python version-specific builds; root\_i386 contains the complete build with the directory structure preserved.

 Generally, testing of the new build can be done by the following command:
 >       $cd src/tests; sudo ./run.py -j 8

 The above will run all test cases in 8 parallel processes.
-Other options are also available by typing ./run.py -h.
+Other options are also available by typing `./run.py -h.`

 Tests running can also be done by using make:
->       $cd src; sudo make test;
+>       $cd src; sudo make test

-Make targets: test-27 and test-34 are available for testing for different python versions.
+Make targets test-27 and test-34 are available for testing specific Python versions.

-IPS applications and libraries can be packaged and published into an IPS repository:
+IPS applications and libraries can be packaged and published into an IPS repository using:
 >       $cd src; make packages;

-The above command generates IPS related packages and publish them into packages/i386/repo.
+The above command generates IPS related packages and publishes them into packages/i386/repo on an x86-based system.

 ## Usage Examples